phonexicum/phonexicum.github.io/infosec/sql-injection.md

 ---

-Additional SQL-injection technics to be studyed:
+Additional SQL-injection technics to be investigated:

 * ***DIOS*** - Dump In One Shot